nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221007043259/README.md

 # zettelkasten generic ideas

+- deep questions - graph search through notes to see how 2 nodes are connected
 - lists kept up to date with graph queries
 - edit cards from on the road to run batch jobs
 - some cards can be like a data pipeline with data pushed from servers periodically with crons